Module 2: Religion and Climate Change

 |

-A comprehensive introduction to the programme, its ethos and expectations, the reality of the climate crisis and critical engagement with multiple personal and faith-based perceptions.
+A comprehensive introduction to the programme, its ethos and expectations, the nature of the climate crisis, and critical engagement with multiple perceptions of the crisis.

 |